-All BACB candidates, certificants, registrants, authorized continuing education (ACE) providers, and verified course sequences (VCSs) must provide behavior-analytic services in an ethical manner.
+All BACB trainees, supervisees, certificants, authorized continuing education (ACE) providers, and verified course sequences (VCSs) must provide behavior-analytic services in an ethical manner.

 In situations where behavior-analytic services are not provided in an ethical manner, the BACB has a system for concerned individuals to file a Notice of Alleged Violation to alert the BACB of the alleged ethical violation(s).

-1. Review the Professional and Ethical Compliance Code for Behavior Analysts (Compliance Code) to determine if the incident(s) could be considered a violation by the BACB.*
+1. Review the Professional and Ethical Compliance Code for Behavior Analysts (Code) or the RBT Ethics Code to determine if the incident(s) could be considered a violation by the BACB.*

 2. Identify the incident date or the point at which you could have reasonably known about the incident.
 Typically, notices must be filed within 6 months of the incident date; BACB staff, however, have the discretion to extend the deadline if doing so would not impede the ability of the subject of the notice to respond.

 3. Determine if the incident could be resolved with appropriate parties (e.g., certificant, supervisor), if applicable, before submitting a Notice.